 Gigantic Glaciers in The Swiss Alps

-Having peaks that range from 3000-meter to 4000-meter high, the Swiss Alps serve as a place where the water can stay frozen.
-This ice, we call glaciers, has been there on the top of the mountains for more than 11,000 years old ready.
+With peaks ranging from 3000-meter to 4000-meter high, the Swiss Alps serve as a place where the water can stay frozen.
+This ice, which we call glaciers, has been there on the top of the mountains for more than 11,000 years old ready.

 The Great Aletsch Glacier

 What do you think of visiting the longest glacier in the alps?
-Yes, you can find it here in the Swiss Alps, and it is called Aletsch Glacier.
+Yes, you can find it here in the Swiss Alps.
+It is called Aletsch Glacier.

 With a length of 23 km, covering an area of 81.7 km2, and containing a 15.4 km3 amount of water, Aletsch Glacier is a place to impress you big time.
 It’s a thing that makes the Swiss Alps special, indeed!

-Aletsch Glacier can be viewed in many points in the Swiss Alps, but perhaps the best location to behold it is from a ridge of Bettmerhorn.
+Aletsch Glacier can be viewed at many points in the Swiss Alps, but perhaps the best location to behold is from a ridge of Bettmerhorn.